CasillasMX/casillasmx.github.io/_pages/books.md

 Possible M.S. research areas include:
 - Groundwater recharge and MAR performance assessment
 - Coupled surface–subsurface modeling
-- Machine learning or decision support tools for water management
+- Decision support tools for water management
 - Salt water intrusion and contaminant transport modeling
 - Environmental tracer and AEM/DTS integration for aquifer characterization
+- Machine learning applications

 Prior research or programming experience is preferred but not required.
 If you plan to apply to the M.S. program in CEE at UCLA, please mention my name in your application and send me a CV and a short note describing your interests.
 <br/>